Montague semantics and modifier consistency measurement in neural language models: Experimentation and discussion

 A case of particular interest is the ambiguously typed adjectives (dependent on the represented word sense): we see that the models do not always seem to agree on the chosen sense.
-If we interpret a higher score as more intersective behaviour, we can see that the \texttt{BERT} model appears to adopt the more intersective sense of ambiguous adjectives such as “old”: according to the statistics in these results, i.e., we see BERT-based interpretation process being more likely to interpret “old student” as a student who is elderly rather than a former student (the non-intersective interpretation).
+The numerical behaviour hints at whether the model is more likely to choose intersective or non-intersective senses of adjectives such as "old".

+Thus, adjective type differences display relatively low compositional effects on broad intersectivity and subsectivity in the evaluated models.
+This phenomenon indicates that while such differences may be encoded in individual word representations, specially on non-contextual models, they do not transfer generally in the expected way to the compositions.